Pitchlyapp/meteor-apollo2/README.md

 import { ApolloClient } from 'apollo-client';
 import { ApolloLink } from 'apollo-link';
 import { HttpLink } from 'apollo-link-http';
-import WebSocketLink from 'apollo-link-ws';
+import { WebSocketLink } from 'apollo-link-ws';
-import Cache from 'apollo-cache-inmemory';
+import { InMemoryCache } from 'apollo-cache-inmemory';
 import { getOperationAST } from 'graphql';

 const httpUri = 'http://localhost:3000/graphql';